hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 ### Reusing components with same styles:

-Let's add a new Image below our button, for example the logo related to styled components but smaller.
+Let's add a new `Image` below our `button`, for example the `logo` related to styled components but smaller.

-For this, we want to use some of the properties that we add in StyledImage, but not all of them.
+For this, we want to use some of the `properties` that we add in `StyledImage`, but not all of them.

 In these cases we should create a `new component` so we can `reuse` the properties.